 The night of the shooting, Kanters’ life shifted.
 Her innocence, along with that of the community’s, had been stolen.
 The image of her late-friend’s sister, laying on top of the grave, attempting to be as close as possible to the person she missed the most, always stuck with Kanters.
 And for nearly a decade, she had been carrying the weight of the events that took place that day.
 Fueled by the pursuit to channel this lingering weight into something positive, Kanters presented a concept to her co-writers, Daniel Weingarten (Lead, Co-Director/ Co-Writer) and Michael Blaustein (Supporting, Co-Director/Co-Writer), hinging upon telling the stories of those who no longer have the chance to tell them.

-Together, they crafted a story and a script less about the event itself, but about those left in the wake of the aftermath.
+Together, they crafted a story and a script about those left in the wake of the aftermath.
 What happens when the news vans have gone, and the story is reported?
 In a small town where self-care and mental health are unspoken, how do that town’s grieving residents carry on?
 And what happens when, years later, the buried wound devoid of closure is once again unwittingly exposed?
 These are the questions the trio set out to answer.